Professor of Neuroscience

 Anatomy; Dendrites; Information Science; Interneurons; Nervous System; Neurons; Synapses; Pyramidal Cells; Dendritic Spines; Organisms; Phenomena and Processes

-Prof. Miller is Director of the Yale Center for Medical Informatics (YCMI) and of Yale’s Biomedical Informatics research training program.
+Prof. Miller is the founder and previous Director of the Yale Center for Medical Informatics (YCMI) and of Yale’s Biomedical Informatics research training program.
 Biomedical Informatics is a discipline at the intersection of biomedicine and the computing and information sciences.
 The field focuses on the creative application of computers in clinical medicine, biomedical research, and medical education.
 In clinical medicine, the growing use of computers in patient care, education, and...

 Clinical Trial; Computer Systems; Database Management Systems; Diagnosis, Computer-Assisted; Internet; Medical Informatics; Medical Records; Mobile Applications